gklyne/annalist/notes/oauth2-openid-connect-django.md

 A side effect of the way this is implemented is that multiple Django users can be created and authenticated using the same OAuth2/OIDC credentials.
 I'm not sure if this is helpful or not.

+UPDATE: after the initial implementation, I created a couple of additional functions to save a `Flow` object as a dictionary, and reconstruct a `Flow` from the saved dictionary.
+By saving the dictionary object in the Django session, I am able to revert to using the default (JSON) session serialization option.
+The additional functions have been added to the [`OAuth2CheckBackend`](https://github.com/gklyne/annalist/blob/develop/spike/roverlay/rovweb/rovserver/OAuth2CheckBackend.py) module.

 ## oauth2client and OIDC id_token